kleag/LISA-v1/README.md

 [open source graph-based dependency parser](https://github.com/tdozat/Parser-v1), and the code to run ELMo is copied from [AI2's TensorFlow implementation](https://github.com/allenai/bilm-tf).
 Thanks Tim and AI2!

-This code is released for exact replication of the paper.
+This code, ported to python 3, is released for exact replication of the paper.
 **You can find a work-in-progress but vastly improved re-implementation of LISA [here](https://github.com/strubell/LISA).**

 Requirements:
 ----
-- Python 2.7
+- Python 3.6
-- \>= TensorFlow 1.1
+- \>= TensorFlow 1.12
 - h5py (for ELMo models)

 Quick start: